umapraseeda/fw-nrfconnect-nrf/samples/nrf9160/azure_iot_hub/README.rst

 Overview
 ********

-The sample supports the direct connection of an already registered IoT device to an Azure IoT Hub.
+The sample supports the direct connection of an IoT device that is already registered to an Azure IoT hub instance.
-Alternatively, it also supports the provisioning of the device using `Azure IoT Hub Device Provisioning Service (DPS)`_ to an IoT Hub.
+Alternatively, it supports the provisioning of the device using `Azure IoT Hub Device Provisioning Service (DPS)`_ to an IoT hub.
 See the documentation on :ref:`lib_azure_iot_hub` library for more information.

 The sample periodically publishes telemetry messages (events) to the connected Azure IoT Hub.